 As an analogue, if you think of an old vinyl record, the sound source is the record, and you can put as many playheads - the instances - on the record.
-All of the playheads can also move at different speeds, output to a different pan position and volume.
+All of the playheads can also move at different speeds, output to a different pan position and volume, as well as different filter settings.

-5.13 Latency
+5.14 Latency